bsdpot/potluck/mastodon-s3/CHECKLIST.md

 To force a rebuild of the pot image for the potluck site, increment Z of version="x.y.Z" in:
 * `mastodon-s3.ini`

+## New versions of Mastodon
+When updating to new versions of Mastodon, be sure to update the github version in:
+* (todo: add this)

 ## Shellcheck
 Was `shellcheck` run on all applicable shell files?